1001pranav/roadmap_learnings/notes/MQTT.md

 ```bash
 npm install mqtt
 ```

+### Example Scenario

+Imagine a smart home system with various sensors and devices:

+1. **Temperature Sensor**: Publishes temperature data to the topic `home/livingroom/temperature`.
+2. **Smart Thermostat**: Subscribes to the topic `home/livingroom/temperature` to receive temperature updates and adjust the heating/cooling system accordingly.
+3. **Mobile App**: Subscribes to `home/livingroom/temperature` to display the current temperature to the user.

+### Detailed Steps

+1. **Temperature Sensor (Publisher)**:
+   - Connects to the MQTT broker.
+   - Publishes a message with the temperature data to the topic `home/livingroom/temperature`.

+2. **MQTT Broker**:
+   - Receives the message from the temperature sensor.
+   - Checks which clients are subscribed to the topic `home/livingroom/temperature`.
+   - Forwards the message to the smart thermostat and the mobile app.

+3. **Smart Thermostat and Mobile App (Subscribers)**:
+   - Receive the temperature data.
+   - The smart thermostat adjusts the heating/cooling system based on the received temperature.
+   - The mobile app displays the updated temperature to the user.

+### Quality of Service (QoS) Levels

+MQTT provides three levels of Quality of Service (QoS) to ensure reliable message delivery:

+1. **QoS 0 (At most once)**: The message is delivered at most once, and delivery is not acknowledged.
+This is the fastest but least reliable level.
+2. **QoS 1 (At least once)**: The message is delivered at least once, but it may be delivered multiple times if acknowledgments are lost.
+3. **QoS 2 (Exactly once)**: The message is guaranteed to be delivered exactly once.
+This is the slowest but most reliable level.

+### Retained Messages

+MQTT allows for retained messages, which means the last message published to a topic is stored by the broker and immediately sent to any client that subscribes to that topic, even if the subscription occurs after the message was originally published.

+### Last Will and Testament (LWT)

+MQTT supports a Last Will and Testament (LWT) feature that allows clients to specify a message that should be sent by the broker if the client unexpectedly disconnects.
+This is useful for alerting other clients about the status of a client.

 Then, create a script to connect to the local broker, subscribe to a topic, and publish messages: